What a line-up we have for Uke U-7!

 The resurgence of the ukulele’s popularity has grown rapidly over the past decade and the revolution is spreading all over the world.
 Arden intends to be a keystone in this movement by continuing to spread the love and respect of the ukulele.

-One thing Arden is looking forward to at Uke U is meeting people who love the ukulele and journey with them as we expand our knowledge, skill, and perception of the ukulele and it’s possibilities.
-Uke U is excited to have Arden join us and in the meantime, check out his website.
+Arden and his wife welcomed their first child, Teo, this past summer, and Arden again looks forward to meeting people who love the ukulele and journey with them to expand our knowledge, skill, and perception of the ukulele and it’s possibilities.
+Uke U is excited to have Arden return for a second year!